In the previous post Had georeferenced An image containing contour lines, now we want to convert them to contours of Civil 3D.

 Adjust the properties of the curves.

-There remains a detail that causes despair when it is done for the first time.
-And it is, that the contours of level seem that they are not visible, but it is a matter of Display properties.
+One detail remains that causes despair when it is done for the first time.
+And it is, that the contour lines seem to be not visible, but it is a matter of Display properties.

 To do this, right-click and select Edit surface style.
 In this panel, we choose the tab Contours.
 In Contour Intervals, We choose the same interval as the map scanned, to check if everything went well.